asumagic/angelsea/README.md

 low-level semantics before it was any useful.
 Besides, LLVM is _huge_, breaks on almost every major update, and is rather unreasonable for an embeddable language.
+- There is an [AOT compiler](https://github.com/quarnster/asaot), but it is unmaintained and I don't know what it is worth nowadays.
+Due to its approach, if AOT is fine for you, it might actually make sense to use.

-To my knowledge, other than some simple C++ AOT compilation wrappers, there is no other (public...) project of that kind.
+To my knowledge, there is no other (public...) project of that kind.

 #### Do you support multi-threaded code generation?